Learning to Translate Noise for Robust Image Denoising: Experiments

-\paragraph{Analysis of translated noise} Figure~\ref{fig:translation} visualizes the results of our noise translation process.
-Real noise exhibits strong spatial correlation and signal dependency.
-Our noise translation network effectively alleviates these characteristics, converting the noise into a form that resembles ideal Gaussian noise.
+\paragraph{Analysis of translated noise} Figure~\ref{fig:translation} visualizes the effect of our noise translation.
+Real noise shows strong spatial correlation, which our network effectively removes, producing noise that closely resembles ideal Gaussian noise.

-Figure~\ref{fig:histogram} presents the analysis of the noise distribution of two images dealt in Figure~\ref{fig:translation}.
-In the spatial domain, ideal Gaussian noise follow a normal distribution, while in the frequency domain, it follows Rayleigh distribution, as discussed in Section~\ref{sub:explicit}.
-The original real-noise distribution significantly deviates from the expected target.
-After the translation, the noise closely matches the target distributions, demonstrating the effectiveness of our method in aligning the noise with spatially uncorrelated, \textit{i.i.d} Gaussian noise.
+Figure~\ref{fig:histogram} shows the noise distributions of the two images in Figure~\ref{fig:translation}.
+In the spatial domain, ideal Gaussian noise follows a normal distribution; in the frequency domain, it follows a Rayleigh distribution (see Section~\ref{sub:explicit}).
+Real noise significantly deviates from these targets, whereas translated noise closely matches them, demonstrating effective alignment with spatially uncorrelated, \textit{i.i.d.} Gaussian noise.

 Additionally, Figure~\ref{fig:var_ac} plots the noise level versus auto-correlation for each dataset, comparing three cases: (1) real noise, (2) real noise with added Gaussian noise, and (3) translated noise produced by our method.
 While adding Gaussian noise to real noise increases the overall noise level and reduces auto-correlation, our translated noise achieves substantially lower auto-correlation at comparable noise levels.
 This indicates that our translation process more effectively decorrelates the noise.